Strategy

 How to Advertise a Clothing Brand: Channels, Budgets and the First Campaigns to Launch

-The mistake is launching every platform at once with a small budget and then judging each channel by last-click ROAS.
-Clothing is visual, seasonal, catalog-heavy and return-sensitive.
-The advertising system needs a clean product feed, native creative, reliable conversion tracking, enough budget to learn and reporting that accounts for returns, margin and new customer quality.
+A common mistake is launching every platform at once with a small budget and then judging each one by the same last-click ROAS target.
+Clothing is visual, seasonal, catalogue-heavy and return-sensitive.
+A workable advertising system needs accurate variant data, native creative, reliable purchase values and reporting that reconciles ad-platform results with returns, discounts, margin and new-customer quality.

 This guide focuses on advertising, not the full brand strategy.
 For positioning, price discipline and the wider marketing system, read how to market a fashion brand and fashion marketing.